 A participating candidate may use assets such as signs, pamphlets, and office equipment from a prior election cycle only after the candidate's current campaign pays for the assets in an amount equal to the fair market value of the assets, which amount shall in no event be less than one-fifth (1/5) the original purchase price of such assets.
 If the candidate was a participating candidate during the prior election cycle, the cash payment shall be made to the Fund.
-If the candidate was not a participating candidate during the prior election cycle, the cash payment shall be made to the prior campaign.
-If the prior campaign account of a nonparticipating candidate is closed, the payment shall be made to the candidate.
+If the candidate was not a participating candidate during the prior campaign.
+If the prior election cycle, the cash payment shall be made to the payment shall be made to the candidate is closed, the payment shall be made to the candidate.